 - Contact Stanford ACT with questions email: StanfordACT.MB@gmail.com

 Getting Something New Off the Ground

 Launching a new nonprofit or program takes a lot of discernment at any time, but all the more so during our current crises.
-CSUMB’s The Institute for Innovation and Economic Development (iiED) hosts two types of support in 2021 and nonprofits are invited.
+CSUMB’s The Institute for Innovation and Economic Development (iiED) hosts a challenge event and nonprofits are invited.

 - Social Venture category supports for-profit businesses and nonprofits in the Monterey Bay area with a significant social mission.

 - Access to mentor support and workshops to develop a strong pitch

 - Learn more about this virtual platform: startupchallengemb.com

 In addition to these local initiatives, national groups also offer platforms: Catchafire, Taproot and Coaching for Everyone are good examples.